 Many all-mountain skis have an all-around turning radius somewhere between 16 m and 20 m.
 While a ski’s sidecut does partially define its personality, it won’t tell you everything about how a ski will actually feel to use.
 Other factors — including profile and flex — combine with the shape of the sidecut to define the nuanced capabilities of any given ski.

 Parts of a Ski

-In 2022, high-quality skis are complex tools that pack lots of technology into a streamlined package.
+High-quality skis are complex tools that pack lots of technology into a streamlined package.
 The materials and construction that make up your skis will define your experience using them.